Ron Prince: Kansas State

 Prince succeeded head coach Bill Snyder at Kansas State following the 2005 season.
-When he started his first season at Kansas State, in 2006, he was 36 years old and the third-youngest head coach in the NCAA Division I Football Bowl Subdivision.
+When he began his first season at Kansas State in 2006, he was 36 years old and the third-youngest head coach in the NCAA Division I Football Bowl Subdivision.

 During the 2006 season, Prince led Kansas State to its first winning record since 2003 with a 7–6 mark, as well as a berth in the inaugural Texas Bowl.
 The hallmark win of the regular season was a 45–42 upset of then #4 Texas on November 11, 2006.
 However, the Wildcats lost to intrastate rival Kansas 39–20.
 Kansas State lost the 2006 Texas Bowl to #16 Rutgers, 37–10.

-In Prince's second season, Kansas State slipped to a 5–7 record, including a four-game losing streak to end the year and a second loss to Kansas 30–24.
+In Prince's second season, Kansas State slipped to a 5–7 record.
+The Wildcats suffered a second straight loss to Kansas 30–24 and ended the season on a four-game losing streak, which included surrendering 73 points in a loss to Nebraska.

 On National Signing Day in February 2008, 19 junior college recruits signed to play football at Kansas State, although only 15 of them were able to enroll in the fall.
 As a result, Kansas State's 2008 recruiting class reportedly contained more junior college players than any other class ever compiled by current BCS teams.
-Some criticized it as "panicking" to get good players, while others praised Prince's moves, pointing out predecessor Bill Snyder's success with using junior college players.
+Many criticized it as "panicking" to get quick-fix players, while others praised Prince's strategy, pointing out predecessor Bill Snyder's success with junior college players.

-At the beginning of his third season, on August 7, 2008, Prince agreed to a new contract through the 2012 season.
+On August 7, 2008, Prince agreed to a new contract through the 2012 season.
 The deal was retroactive to January 1, 2008, and ran through December 31, 2012, replacing the original contract signed in December 2005.
 Prince's base salary for 2008 was $143,000 with a total guaranteed package of $1.1 million, which also included payments from endorsements such as television, radio, internet, personal appearances and apparel.
 Prince could have earned up to an additional $950,000 per year in performance-based incentives.

-During the 2008 season, Prince led the Wildcats to another 5–7 record and a third loss to Kansas, 52–21.
-With three games remaining to be played, university officials announced on November 5, 2008, that Prince would not return as head coach in 2009.
+Despite the influx of junior college talent and the presence of future first-round pick Josh Freeman at quarterback, the Wildcats showed little improvement during the 2008 season.
+The team stumbled to another 5–7 finish, including a 2-6 conference record.
+After a third-straight loss to Kansas, which saw the Wildcats lose by 31 points, university officials announced on November 5, 2008, that Prince would not return as head coach in 2009.
 He finished his tenure 0–9 against Kansas, Missouri, and Nebraska.

 On November 5, 2008, Prince was fired from his position as head coach.
 He received a $1.2 million buyout and an additional $150,000 of a $250,000 longevity bonus.